 CONSTRUCTION

 The indicators in this sector cover economic activities listed in section F of NACE (Construction).
-The breakdown into Building and Civil engineering required for certain indicators is based on CC classification.
+The breakdowns for prices and building permits are based on CPA codes.

 The indicators in this sector cover economic activities listed in section G of NACE (Wholesale and retail trade; repair of motor vehicles and motorcycles).